 - Use the debit card in a supermarket to make payments

-- Pay dividends straight on to cards (maybe starting with Diamond Trust and NMG shareholder)
+- Pay dividends straight to cards (maybe starting with Diamond Trust and NMG shareholders)

 - Kenyans with paypal can move their online money on to the card and cash out payments

-- Senders will also be able to too how card recipients use the money they have sent (perhaps answering along standing issue about misuse of remittances
+- Senders will also be able to see how card recipients use the money they have sent (perhaps answering along standing issue about the misuse of remittances.

 - Take NationHela to Tanzania and Uganda where both the Nation and Diamond Trust are

 - Pay staff travel allowances and imprest at companies (said to happen at NMG)